Gray text on a white background reads DATING PHOTO.CO in large, bold, capital letters.

 Here’s the truth — I’m not cool.
 But I am fun.

 • If we are eating out in public and there are sauces available, I *will* embarrass you with my sauce consumption.
-I fucking LOVE sauce.
+I go nuts for sauces and toppings (and food in general).

 • If you live in my neighborhood I will immediately learn your dog's name but may have to ask yours several times.

-• During shoots I have been known to occasionally eat shit — usually leaning on objects that don’t hold my weight.
+• During photoshoots I have been known to occasionally eat shit — usually leaning on objects that don’t hold my weight.
 If I'm heading for calamity, yell our safe word (it’s CORNDOG).

-• If we encounter a rope swing, all prior plans get paused.
+• If there is a wildlife encounter or we come across a rope swing, all prior plans get paused.

 Person wearing sunglasses and a lobster bib, posing with arms up at an outdoor restaurant.